AnanditaDeb/SignIt/README.md

 The project is organized as follows:

 Sign It/
-- streamlit/      # Contains web application files
+- streamlit       # Contains web application files
--  api/            # FastAPI functions for backend API
+-  api            # FastAPI functions for backend API
-- pytest/         # Testing files and use cases
+- pytest          # Testing files and use cases
-─ data/           # Dataset, ASL videos, and images
+- data            # Dataset, ASL videos, and images
-─ ml-model/       # Code to use the mediapipe gesture recognition model ─ airflow/        # Airflow DAGs for data processing
+- ml-model        # Code to use the mediapipe gesture recognition model
+- airflow         # Airflow DAGs for data processing
-─ .env            # Environment variables file
+- .env            # Environment variables file